Hearwindsaying/zihong/content/post/sample-results-from-an-anonymous-dxr-renderer/index.md

 OIDN is built and trained with Convolutional Neural Network (CNN).
 Outside the blackbox, it just works like a filter so it could be put into the postprocessing stage.
 Feed the OIDN with noisy ray tracing outputs and auxiliary buffers (albedo, normal etc.) from our AOV outputs, it gives us a noise free result in a short time.
-Well I mean a short time but it still needs some noticable time -- 2s for 2K resolution on a i7-10700K cpu.
+Well I mean a short time but it still needs some noticeable time -- 2s for 2K resolution on my i7-10700K CPU.

-This DXR ray tracer is designed to be interactive and progressive, but 2s could really block the main/UI thread and make it irresponsive.
+This DXR ray tracer is designed to be interactive and progressive, but 2s could really block the main/UI thread and make it unresponsive.
 So I move the denoising pass to the background thread and run it from time to time asynchronously.
-The idea is to progressively accumulate a few samples, say 64 from a well designed Sobol sampler, and run the denoiser in the background.
+The idea is to progressively accumulate a few samples, say 64 from a well-designed Sobol sampler, and run the denoiser in the background.
 Once it is done, show this denoised image in the viewport and keep ray tracing.
 After running for a while, run the denoiser again and update the denoised image.
 This makes sense since we cannot easily spot the difference between denoising a 64spp input and 65spp input, but we do for the 64spp input and 90spp input.